joeyp722/Enigma/README.md

 ## Oracle

-In order for the oracle to work all the states of interest must receive a phase-flip, meaning that the coefficient in the state vector is multiplied with -1.
+The oracle gives all satisfying states a phase-flip, the coefficients are multiplied by -1.

-The oracle is always succeeded by a diffuser.
-This part of the algorithm can be repeated multiple times depending on the number of iterations.
+The oracle is always succeeded by a diffuser, together they can be repeated multiple times, depending on the number of iterations.

-In order to construct an oracle for a cnf.
-All the clauses have their own ancilla qubit on which a bit-flip is performed if the clause is TRUE.
-If a clauses are true then a phase-flip is performed via a quantum AND gate, again via a new ancillary qubit that provides a phase kickback.
+Each clause in the cnf has it's own ancilla qubit, that is bit-flipped when the clause is TRUE.
+When all clauses are TRUE a phase-flip is performed on a new ancilla, that provides a phase kickback.

-Note that the bit-flips on the ancilla qubits have to be undone, thus the gates responsible for this are performed once more.
+Note that the bit-flips on the ancilla qubits have to be reversed, thus these gates are performed again.

 To gain a better understanding I would suggest looking at: